 The health benefits of this recipe don’t stop there.
 Ginger will calm your stomach and help reduce nausea.
 The garlic will help your immune system stay at it’s best due to a compound called allicin and so will onion due to a component in the onion called quercetin.
 While the broccolini and kale will give your body a healthy dose of vitamin A for additional immune support and folate which is needed to help repair any damage done to your DNA.

-Finally, the kimchi is a probiotic food source which is essential for maintaining a healthy gut microbiome.
+Finally, kimchi is a probiotic food source that is essential for maintaining a healthy gut microbiome.
 Having a range of different probiotic foods can help keep your gut in optimal health as different probiotics perform different roles in your body.